jaydenc3399/sep10-freedom-project/prep/presentation.md

 ## Process
 * MVP
-* Show the Pickcode I used to tinker with
+* Show the Pickcode I used to tinker with like keyframes, translation and more
-* Show my code
+* Show my code the parts where I implented and use animamtion to show the use of my tool
 * Changes with feedback(Beyond MVP)